 - Add some of your alloy wheel solution to water (or use as per instructions), then dip a soft sponge into the mixture ready to clean away the worst of the dirt.

-- Once most of the debris has been removed, take an old toothbrush and clean in between the spokes.
+- Once most of the debris has been removed, take an old toothbrush and clean it in between the spokes.

 - Gently rinse off the remaining grime with a hose or jet wash, then dry off with a microfibre cloth.

 Should you rinse your alloy wheels first before cleaning them?

 Like paintwork, alloy wheels will only benefit from being rinsed before you start applying cleaning products.

 Pre-washing helps to remove any loose dirt and debris from your rims which you may end up spreading across your alloys instead of wiping away.

 As a result, you might end up with slightly dirty alloys rather than spotless wheels as intended.

 We'd recommend using a sponge and some water or a pressure washer to rinse your alloys before cleaning.

 How do you clean brake dust from alloy wheels?